State Officials Encourage Public to Attend Mortgage Assistance Event

-Connecticut’s homeowners experiencing trouble with their mortgages have another opportunity to meet face to face with their lenders and explore options for preventing foreclosure, such as loan modification.
-This day-long forum will take place on Thursday, October 9, 2014, from 10 a.m. to 7 p.m. at the Conference Center at CoCo Key in Waterbury, CT.
-Free parking is available for attendees.
+Connecticut’s homeowners who are experiencing trouble paying their mortgage have another opportunity to explore loan modification and foreclosure prevention options with their lenders at a day-long, state-sponsored forum on Friday, May 30, 2014, from 10 a.m. to 7 p.m. at the Trumbull Marriott in Trumbull, CT.
+Free parking will be available for attendees.

-“Bringing lenders and borrowers together to discuss the issues is the first step to helping people keep their homes,” said Governor Malloy.
-“These events make those important conversations happen—as the thousands of residents who have already received assistance can attest.
-I strongly encourage any distressed homeowner to attend."
+“Getting lenders and borrowers together to discuss the issues is the first step to keeping people in their homes,” said Governor Dannel P. Malloy.
+“This event facilitates those important conversations between the banks and homeowners—thousands of residents have already received assistance and I encourage any distressed homeowner to participate."

 “We know from recent reports that banks are providing real debt relief to Connecticut borrowers.
 More than 6,300 borrowers have benefitted since March 1, 2012 alone,” said Attorney General George Jepsen.
 “Homeowners that are struggling to stay in their homes may benefit enormously from this opportunity.”